kmsoln/JavaWebDevDocs/en/springsecurity/classes/password-encoder.md

 }
 ```

-In this example, the `encode` method of the `PasswordEncoder` is used to hash the plain-text password before storing it in the database.
+Here, the `encode` method of `PasswordEncoder` is used to hash the plain-text password before persisting it in the database.

 ### Verifying Passwords

-When authenticating users, developers can use the `PasswordEncoder` to verify that the provided password matches the hashed password stored in the database.
+During user authentication, developers can employ the `PasswordEncoder` to verify that the provided password matches the hashed password stored in the database.

 ### Example: